 Are there any human rights implications arising from this policy or directive in relation to the 20 substantive rights?
-Note: some rights have been excluded that do not apply to local government (eg deprivation of liberty) Analysis Recognition and equality before the law (section 8) Not applicable.
-Right to life (section 9) Not applicable.
-Protection from torture and cruel, inhuman or degrading treatment (section 10) Not applicable.
-Freedom from forced work (section 11) Not applicable.
-Freedom of movement (section 12) Not applicable.
-Privacy and reputation (section 13) Not applicable.
-Freedom of thought, conscience, religion and belief (section14) Not applicable.
-Freedom of expression (section 15) Not applicable.
-Peaceful assembly and freedom of association (section 16) Not applicable.
-Protection of families and children (section 17) Not applicable.
-Right to take part in public life (section 18) Not applicable.
-Cultural rights (section 19) Not applicable.
-Property rights (section 20) Not applicable.
-Liberty and security of person (section 21) Not applicable.
-Fair hearing (section 24) Not applicable.
-Rights in criminal proceedings (section 25) Not applicable.
+Note: some rights have been excluded that do not apply to local government (eg deprivation of liberty) Analysis Recognition and equality before the law (section 8) It is considered and there are no implications at the time of preparing this document.
+Right to life (section 9) It is considered and there are no implications at the time of preparing this document.
+Protection from torture and cruel, inhuman, or degrading treatment (section 10) It is considered and there are no implications at the time of preparing this document.
+Freedom from forced work (section 11) It is considered and there are no implications at the time of preparing this document.
+Freedom of movement (section 12) It is considered and there are no implications at the time of preparing this document.
+Privacy and reputation (section 13) It is considered and there are no implications at the time of preparing this document.
+Freedom of thought, conscience, religion, and belief (section14) It is considered and there are no implications at the time of preparing this document.
+Freedom of expression (section 15) It is considered and there are no implications at the time of preparing this document.
+Peaceful assembly and freedom of association (section 16) It is considered and there are no implications at the time of preparing this document.
+Protection of families and children (section 17) It is considered and there are no implications at the time of preparing this document.
+Right to take part in public life (section 18) It is considered and there are no implications at the time of preparing this document.
+Cultural rights (section 19) It is considered and there are no implications at the time of preparing this document.

+Property rights (section 20) It is considered and there are no implications at the time of preparing this document.
+Liberty and security of person (section 21) It is considered and there are no implications at the time of preparing this document.
+Fair hearing (section 24) It is considered and there are no implications at the time of preparing this document.
+Rights in criminal proceedings (section 25) It is considered and there are no implications at the time of preparing this document.
 Overall, does the policy, local law or decision raise human rights issues?
-Not applicable.
+It is considered and there are no implications at the time of preparing this document.
 Are there any human rights implications arising from this policy or directive in relation to the 20 substantive rights?
-Note: some rights Analysis have been excluded that do not apply to local government (eg deprivation of liberty) Overall, does the policy, local law or directive restrict or interfere with the scope of the human right/s identified?
-There are considered to be no adverse impacts.
+Note: some rights have been excluded that do not apply to local government (eg deprivation of liberty) Analysis Overall, does the policy, local law or directive restrict or interfere with the scope of the human right/s identified?
+No, it is considered and there are no implications at the time of preparing this document.
 If yes, are the limitations or restrictions reasonably and demonstrably justified under Section 7 of the Human Rights Charter?
-Are there any less restrictive means reasonably available to achieve the purpose that the limitation seeks to achieve?
-Not applicable.